bhadreshpsavani/People-Counter-App/WRITEUP.md

 ### Inference Time

+I have obtained inference time using `time.time()` by getting the value time instance before and after inference and took the difference of of that values.

 | |SSD MobileNet V2|YOLO V3 Tiny|Faster RCNN Inception V2 COCO|
 |-|-|-|-|
 |Before Conversion|50 ms|45 ms| 336 ms|